codex-protocol/api-docs/source/includes/general-concepts.md

 routes, the API will accept a request with a `Content-Type` of `multipart/form-data`, `application/x-www-form-urlencoded`, or `application/json`.
-Additionally, you may specify request parameters as either query parameters or body parameters (with the exception of file data, of course).
+Additionally, you may specify request parameters as either query parameters or body parameters (with the exception of file data, of course.)

 The exceptions are: